-For pupils from Year Two to Year Six, they will miss either a playtime or lunchtime play.
+Regardless of any timeout received, pupils from Year Two to Year Six, will then miss either a playtime or lunchtime play.
 If learning has not been completed, this will need to be done in this time.

 Red card behaviour should be recorded on CPOMs.
 If a pupil receives three red cards within a week, a phone call home needs to be completed by the Team Leader for that Key Stage.